-- (2.)
-In cases of discipline and/or discharge, the Employer shall identify, specifically, and describe in detail the violation committed by the watchman.
-The Employer shall specify the company procedure and/or Contract provision violated. - E. The Labor Relations Committee shall meet within twentyfour (24) hours upon request of either party to hear any grievance arising under the Agreement.
-If a satisfactory settlement cannot be reached in this manner, either party may refer the matter for decision to the Watchmen Arbitrator.
-The Watchmen Arbitrator's decision shall be final and binding, unless an appeal is made within seven (7) days to the Coast Arbitrator as provided in (f) below. - F. Any decision of the Watchmen Arbitrator claimed by either party to conflict with the Agreement may be referred at the request of such party to the Coast Arbitrator serving under the Pacific Coast Longshore and Clerks' Agreement.
-The Coast Arbitrator's decision shall be final and binding. - G. Arbitrator's decisions must be based upon the showing of facts and their application under the specific provisions of the Agreement as written.
+- shall specify the company procedure and/or Contract provision violated. - E. If a satisfactory settlement cannot be reached in this manner, either party may refer the matter for decision to the Watchmen Arbitrator.
+The Watchmen Arbitrator's decision shall be final and binding, unless an appeal is made within seven (7) days to the Coast Arbitrator as provided in (f) below. - F. Any decision of the Watchmen Arbitrator claimed by either party to conflict with the Agreement may be referred at the request of such party to the ILWU/PMA Local 26 Appeals Arbitrator.
+The ILWU/PMA Local 26 Appeals Arbitrator's decision shall be final and binding. - G. Arbitrator's decisions must be based upon the showing of facts and their application under the specific provisions of the Agreement as written.
 If an Arbitrator holds that a particular dispute does not arise under the Agreement, then such dispute shall be subject to arbitration only by mutual consent.
-The cost of arbitration proceedings shall be borne equally by the parties.

-- H. This grievance machinery shall be the exclusive remedy with respect to any dispute arising under the Collective-Bargaining Agreement and no other remedies shall be used by the Union, the Employer, or any covered employee until the grievance procedures have been exhausted. - I. An Employer Complaint (EC) is only applicable to the terminal where the complaint arose, for dispatch purposes only. - J. There shall be designated monthly LRC meetings for the following purposes: - (1.)
-Two (2) regularly scheduled meetings each month exclusively for general LRC issues - (2.)
+The cost of arbitration proceedings shall be borne equally by the parties. - H. This grievance machinery shall be the exclusive remedy with respect to any dispute arising under the Collective-Bargaining Agreement and no other remedies shall be used by the Union, the Employer, or any covered employee until the grievance procedures have been exhausted. - I. An Employer Complaint (EC) is only applicable to the terminal where the complaint arose, for dispatch purposes only. - J. There shall be designated monthly LRC meetings for the following purposes: - (1.)
+Two (2) regularly scheduled meetings each month

+- exclusively for general LRC issues - (2.)
 One (1) meeting exclusively for Registered Watchmens' complaints (non-dispatch issues) - (3.)
 One (1) meeting exclusively for Dispatch Violations - (4.)
 One (1) meeting exclusively for Emergency watchmen complaints - (5.)
 One (1) Dispatch Committee meeting exclusively for Time Books and Emergency Watchmen Dispatch Audit - (6.)
 One (1) meeting exclusively to audit Registered guards Dispatch Records and Reports - (7.)
-One (1) meeting exclusively for Watchmen Safety.

-K. Business Agents, Stewards, and Safety Committee
+One (1) meeting exclusively for Watchmen Safety. - K. Business Agents, Stewards, and Safety Committee